 Region: Home Counties

-Starting location: The Old Dairy, Restore Hope, Latimer Park Farm, Chesham, HP5 1TU
+Starting location: Restore Hope, Latimer Park Farm, Chesham, HP5 1TU

-Finishing location: The Old Dairy, Restore Hope, Latimer Park Farm, Chesham, HP5 1TU
+Finishing location: Restore Hope, Latimer Park Farm, Chesham, HP5 1TU

 Level of Difficulty: Moderate

 Before entering this event, please read the terms and conditions.

 The trek is a 15 mile circular route through the Chiltern Hills.
 The walk starts and finishes at The Dairy at Restore Hope in Chesham.
 The event is easy to get to from London, and the nearest station is Chalfont and Latimer on the Metropolitan Line.